Gravitational Entropy: The Schwarzschild Case

 The choice $\lambda = 2\pi(\kappa l_p)^{-1}=8\pi GMl_p^{-1}$ then gives $\delta Q_\xi = \delta(4\pi G M^2l_p^{-1})$ and

 where $A$ is the area of the intersection of $\Sigma_s$ with the horizon.
 With this choice the consistency condition \eqref{eq:consistency} is met with $C=0$.

-We are therefore led to conjecture that in general $\xi^a$ should be chosen such that it is null geodesic generating the lightsheet of the region whose gravitational entropy we wish to find.
+We are therefore led to conjecture that in general $\xi^a$ should be chosen as the null geodesic generator of the lightsheet of the region whose gravitational entropy we wish to find.
 It needs to obey the null geodesic equation and its parametrisation is fixed by

+We adopt this normalization throughout the paper.
+This should be understood as a conjectured prescription inspired by Bousso's lightsheet construction \cite{Bousso:2002ju}, rather than a result derived from first principles.

 Now look at the variation $\delta Q_\xi $.
 A variation in the mass of the black hole $\delta M$ results in an $h_{ab}$ whose only non-vanishing component is $h_{vv} = {2G\delta M/r}$.
 A computation of $\hat G_{vr}$ results in